Although it's hard to make eczema disappear entirely, it's a skin condition that can be managed.

-Endorsed by the British Allergy Foundation, Toleriane Ultra is the ultimate facial moisturiser for eczema-prone skin.
+Endorsed by the British Allergy Foundation, Toleriane Dermallergo Fluid Moisturizer is the ultimate facial moisturizer for eczema-prone skin.
 Made for skin prone to allergies, it’s soothing and does not contain preservatives, parabens, fragrances, alcohol, colorant nor lanolin in its formula.
 It contains dry skin saviours, shea butter and glycerin: ideal for dry skin.
 For eczema on your body, try La Roche-Posay Lipikar Baume AP+M. The balm hydrates for 48 hours, keeps itching at bay for 24 hours and regulates the skin’s microbiome - helping maintain itch-free skin sustainably over time.

 2. Avoid temperature changes

 Skin reacts to temperature changes, which is why eczema often flares up in the winter, or in the summer.

 Sweating after exercise can also irritate eczema, therefore a quick shower is the key.
 Apply moisturizers and emollients within five minutes of showering to increase absorption.

 4. Wear the right fabrics

 Scratchy wool is a big no-no. Use breathable fabrics which will limit any unnecessary overheating or sweating.

 Nutritionists like Sandra Greenbank (www.sandragreenbank.co.uk) believe eczema sufferers can change their diet for better skin, saying "there is increasing evidence that some types of eczema are triggered by food reactions".
 Investigate if your trigger is a food allergy.

 Easier said than done but steer clear of obvious eczema triggers, such as dust, or pollen.